Five part documentary series for Botswana National Television

 2017

-A five part documentary series about environmental-related projects developed in partnership between the Ministry of Environment, Natural Resources and Tourism (MENT) and the United Nations Development Programme (UNDP).
-It was an important challenge for us, not only due to the logistical complexity.
+A five-part documentary series about environmental-related projects developed in partnership between the Botswanan Ministry of Environment, Natural Resources and Tourism (MENT) and the United Nations Development Programme (UNDP).

-The field mission lasted two and a half months, in which we had to move around four permanent team members and two backup personnel, filming in 30 different locations throughout the country.
-This was also a challenge due to the volume of work required to complete the deliverables equivalent to half an hour each to be broadcast on BTV.
+During two and a half months, the field mission forced us to move around four permanent team members and two backup personnel, filming in 30 locations throughout the country.

 Reproducir vídeo